 Let us denote the 2D displacement that maps events $(x,y)$ at time $t$ to their locations $(x', y')$ at time $t_0$ by a warp field $\phi(x,y, t-t_0) :(x,y,t) \xrightarrow{} (x',y',t)$.
 Our goal is to find the motion compensating warp field \(\phi : \mathbb{R}^3 \to \mathbb{R}^3\) such that the motion compensated events, when projected onto the image plane, have maximum density.
 Let us denote these motion compensated events as:

 Due to the geometric properties of the events, such a warp field encodes the per-event optical flow.
-Here $\Pi$ is the temporal projection function projecting motion compensated events along the time axis. $\Pi$ is used to reduce dimensionality of the data from \(\mathbb{R}^3 \to \mathbb{R}^2\) and simplify the minimization process.
-We decompose the data available in $C$ into two discretized maps which represent the temporal and intensity properties of the event stream.
+Here $\Pi$ is the temporal projection function projecting motion compensated events along the time axis. $\Pi$ is used to reduce the dimensionality of the data from \(\mathbb{R}^3 \to \mathbb{R}^2\) and simplify the minimization process.
+We represent the data available in $C$ with two discretized maps which encode the temporal and intensity properties of the event stream.